soundpress/RulesOfNYC/docs/c06/index.rst

 Wet methods.
 "Wet methods" shall mean the use of amended water or removal encapsulants to minimize the generation of fibers during ACM disturbance.

 Work area.
 "Work area" shall mean designated rooms, spaces, or areas of the building or structure where asbestos abatement activities take place.
-For glovebag procedures, the work area shall also include the areas contiguous to where the procedure takes place.
+For glovebag procedures, the work area shall also include the areas contiguous to where the glovebag procedure takes place.
+For the purpose of the survey of a building for asbestos, the work area is the premises, or those portions of the premises where the renovation or alteration work is to occur, as reflected in the Form ACP 5.

-Worker.
-"Worker" shall mean asbestos handler and/or asbestos handler supervisor.

-Worker decontamination enclosure system.
-"Worker decontamination enclosure system" shall mean that portion of a decontamination enclosure system designed for controlled passage of workers, and other individuals and authorized visitors, consisting of a clean room, a shower room, and an equipment room separated from each other and from the work area by airlocks and curtained doorways.

 Work place.
 "Work place" shall mean the work area and the decontamination enclosure system(s).

 Work place safety plan.
 "Work place safety plan" shall mean documents prepared by a registered design professional and submitted for review by DEP in order to obtain an asbestos abatement permit.
 Such plan shall include, but not be limited to, plans, sections, and details of the work area clearly showing the extent, sequence, and means and methods by which the work is to be performed.

 Work site.
 "Work site" shall mean premises where asbestos abatement activity is taking place, and may be composed of one or more work areas.

+Worker.
+"Worker" shall mean asbestos handler and/or asbestos handler supervisor.

+Worker decontamination enclosure system.
+"Worker decontamination enclosure system" shall mean that portion of a decontamination enclosure system designed for controlled passage of workers, and other individuals and authorized visitors, consisting of a clean room, a shower room, and an equipment room separated from each other and from the work area by airlocks and curtained doorways.